Furikuda/bork/docs/internals/security.rst

 are inherited from SSH and the configuration of the SSH client and the SSH server -- Bork RPC does not contain *any* networking code.
-Networking is done by the SSH client running in a separate process, Borg only communicates over the standard pipes (stdout, stderr and stdin) with this process.
-This also means that Borg doesn't have to use a SSH client directly (or SSH at all).
+Networking is done by the SSH client running in a separate process, Bork only communicates over the standard pipes (stdout, stderr and stdin) with this process.
+This also means that Bork doesn't have to use a SSH client directly (or SSH at all).
 For example, ``sudo`` or ``qrexec`` could be used as an intermediary.